 The best marketing strategies are designed to find the highest quality tenants—people who pay rent on time, treat the unit and property as if it were their own home, and are courteous to the neighbors—in the fastest possible time.

 Finding high-quality tenants makes your life easier as a landlord and puts more money in your pocket.
 You’ll have more qualified leads, less turnover (and lower turnover costs), fewer evictions, and less late rental payments.
 Finding these tenants faster reduces your vacancy loss.
 By filling vacancies yourself, you eliminate the lease-up fees, new lease fees, and ongoing fees charged by a property management company.

 How can you find the highest-quality tenant in the shortest period of time?

 Now the question is how to find the highest-quality tenant in the shortest period of time without spending all your time marketing your vacant units?

 As a result of building a portfolio of over $400 million in apartment communities, I have identified 13 creative marketing strategies to attract high-quality tenants:

 1. Advertise on the internet

 Eighty-seven percent of renters search for their homes on the internet, so an online presence for your rental properties is a must.
 Start by creating a website (or at least a Facebook page).
 Then post your listing, and market the listing on social media sites like Facebook, Twitter, and Pinterest.
-Next, all of your “for rent” units should be listed on popular online rental listing services like Cozy, Apartments.com, Craigslist, Realtor.com, Trulia, ApartmentFinder.com, and Zillow.
+Next, all of your “for rent” units should be listed on popular online rental listing services like Cozy, Apartments.com, Craigslist, Realtor.com, Trulia, and ApartmentFinder.com.
 Make sure your listings include a clear and accurate description of the unit and property and highlight major selling points.
 It’s also a good idea to invest a few hundred dollars into having professional pictures taken.